 Wix lets users choose from more than 500 free design templates.
-The platform also displays the themes according to industry including Business, Online Store, Photography, and Blogs and Forums among many others.
+The platform also displays the themes according to the industry including Business, Online Store, Photography, Blogs, and Forums among many others.

 The templates come with sample content to help users visualize their potential.
-This pre-populated content also serves as both inspiration and foundation from which you can build your site from.
+This pre-populated content also serves as both inspiration and foundation from which you can build your site.
 It’s especially helpful for novice website owners or solopreneurs who are building their online platform from scratch.

 Although Wix comes with a free regular website, you can add an eCommerce store starting at $17/month.
 This lets you accept payments and view sales reports and analytics — all in an ad-free space.

 As for blogging, Wix lets users add a Blog section on their site for free.
 This comes with all blogging essentials such as a plain text editor, categories, archives, photos and videos, and tags.
 However, the free blogging function of Wix does not have a native comments section.